lingtalfi/Bat/FileSystemTool.md

 If you set the throwEx flag to false, then this method will return true in case of success, and false in case of failure.

+By default, if the target is a symlink, the process will be aborted.
+If you want to clear the symlink dir, set the $abortIfSymlink flag to false.